AdventHealth Shawnee Mission: Off campus facilities

 In 2007, Shawnee Mission Medical Center opened the Shawnee Mission Outpatient Pavilion in Lenexa, and in 2014 it was rebranded to Shawnee Mission Health Prairie Star.
-In 2019, it was rebranded to AdventHealth Lenexa, currently the facility goes by the name AdventHealth Prairie Star, do to AdventHealth Lenexa City Center.
+In 2019, it was rebranded to AdventHealth Lenexa, currently the facility goes by the name AdventHealth Prairie Star, due to AdventHealth Lenexa City Center.

 In 2015, Shawnee Mission Health and Centra Care began a partnership to open six urgent care centers, the first location that opened was in Overland Park in September.
 The second location opened in Lenexa.
 In early September 2016, the third location opened in Olathe, and a fourth location opened in Shawnee.
 The fifth and sixth locations never came to be.

 On February 1, 2017, Shawnee Mission Health opened its outpatient pavilion Shawnee Mission Health-Overland Park on the south side of Overland Park.
 Later on October 7, 2021, AdventHealth South Overland Park opened on the site.

 In 2018, Shawnee Mission Health hired Turner Construction to build a medical office building with an emergency department in Overland Park, Kansas.

 On February 11, 2020, AdventHealth College Boulevard ER opened for $35 million.

-Award
+Awards and recognitions

+The hospital received a grade A from The Leapfrog Group from fall 2013 to May 2023, it received a grade B from November 2024 to May 2026.

 In late November 2017, Shawnee Mission Medical Center received the HIMSS Analytics Stage 7 Award for its electronic health record.

+AdventHealth Shawnee Mission received from the Centers for Medicare & Medicaid Services a five-star rating from 2020 to 2023.